Zenithsiz/zbuild/GUIDE.md

 - Rules
 - Items

-Rules are object which describe an action that can be taken to generate items.
+Rules are objects which describe an action that can be taken to generate files.

-Items can be files, rules, or even just some condition.
+Items can be files, rules, or even just some condition[^1].
 Generally they are split into output items and dependency items.

 Output items are those that a rule creates.
 These _cannot_ be other rules, as you cannot "create" a rule.
 Generally they are files created by the execution of the rule.

-Dependency items are more general, in that they can be any kind of dependency: A file, a rule execution, conditions.
+Dependency items are more general, in that they can be any kind of dependency: A file, a rule execution or conditions.

 See [Rule Outputs](#rule-outputs) and [Rule Dependencies](#rule-dependencies) for more details on items.

 See the [Rule](#rule) section about details on rules.

+[^1]: Currently unimplemented

 ## Rules